apache/spark/docs/sql-programming-guide.md

   <tr>
     <td><code>dbtable</code></td>
     <td>
       The JDBC table that should be read.
-Note that anything that is valid in a `FROM` clause of a SQL query can be used.
+Note that anything that is valid in a <code>FROM</code> clause of a SQL query can be used.
 For example, instead of a full table you could also use a subquery in parentheses.
     </td>